Guide to buying aggressive inline skates

 At SkatePro we normally specify bearings according to the ABEC scale that ranges from 1-9 and defines the precision of a bearing.
 Normally, the following applies:

-- The higher the ABEC rating, the better the roll is.
+The higher the ABEC rating, the better the rolling experience is.

 The different types of frames on aggressive skates each allow a certain wheel setup.
 Whether you choose one wheel setup over the other depends on your personal skating style that you develop over time.
 Each setup has its own advantages: